Next: , Previous: , Up: mino [Contents][Index]

 1.5 How does mino remember my preferences?

-Mino stores its configuration in a file called ’.mino.conf’ under your home directory.
+Mino stores its configuration in a file named ’.mino.conf’ under your home directory.
 You can edit it by hand (or using mino!), but this is not advisable.
-Use the Options menu under mino to change your preferences and mino will save them into the config file in the proper way.
+Use the Options menu under mino to change your preferences and mino will save them to the config file in the proper way.

 1.6 What about sentence highlighting?